 In our programmes we actively promote British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs to prepare our pupils for life in modern day Britain.
 Our citizenship lessons enable our pupils to understand the British democratic process and how to effect peaceful changes in society.

 All our year groups have timetabled PSHE time but we encourage a cross-curricular approach to the development of PSHE skills and understanding.
 Circle time is used to listen to others and to be heard with the help of class friends.
 Pupils learn about similarities and differences between people and cultures.
 They participate in a variety of cultural events such as Diwali, Hanukkah, Shrove Tuesday and Shavuot.
 Planting and growing things are important aspects of our PSHE curriculum and we link this to an understanding of healthy eating.
-All pupils are taught using aspects of the Jigsaw programme.
+All pupils are taught using aspects of the Jigsaw and 1Decision programmes.